jeeneo/dejpeg/README.md

 I'd also need a Qualcomm developer license requiring me to hand over a lot of personal information for simply what I consider a hobby.

-and retraining/recreating the models aside from simple conversion, is outside my expertise.
+and retraining/recreating the models aside from simple conversion is outside my expertise.

 </details>

 ## credits: